tendermint/atom_one/README.md

 The working language of Cosmos is English.

 ### Rule 3.
-General Objective and Mission
+General Mission and Objectives

-The objective of the Cosmos Hub is the creation of a new and unique world allowing for interactions between cosmonauts of Cosmos where people can act freely and develop.
-The mission of the Cosmos Hub is to provide a classical BFT proof-of-stake multi-token payment and transfer system; and to provide the security of the platform to applications hosted in other chains (zones); for as many people as possible in the Sol system.
+The mission of the Cosmos Hub is to create a new world allowing for permissionless yet secure interactions between the Cosmonauts of Cosmos of the Sol system.

+The objective of the Cosmos Hub is to provide a classical BFT proof-of-stake multi-token payment and transfer system; and to scale the security of the platform to many applications hosted in other chains (zones) via ICS.

 ### Rule 4.
 Cosmonauts